MacroSurfer/MacroSurferFunctions/README.md

 ## 🚀 Features

 ### 📊 1.
 Scalable Data Curation Engine
-- Ingest data from APIs (e.g., FRED, EDGAR, News APIs, Alpha Vantage, etc.).
+- Ingest data from APIs (e.g., FMP, EDGAR, News APIs, Alpha Vantage, etc.).
 - Normalize and store in **PostgreSQL** or any compatible SQL database.
 - Modular connectors for custom data sources.
 - Timestamped and structured for **quantitative analytics**.